pete-thompson/spotfire-visuals/README.md

 >but if the rendering algorithm relies on the window size we can set this flag to force the render function to be called.

 >`mark` - Either a function that conforms to the JSViz markModel signature, or an object defining selection using one of the helper approaches.
->The object should be of the form `{ selector: <jQuery selector for objects of interest>, type: <the algorithm> }`.
+>The object should be of the form `{ selector: <jQuery selector for objects of interest>, type: <the algorithm>, ignoreClicks: <ignore click events for marking>, callback: <callback function> }`.
 >The helper approaches rely on finding elements in the DOM which contain a 'data-id' attribute which matches the 'row hint' from the Spotfire data.
 >Available algorithms are:
 >>`JSVizHelper.markType.rect` - Simple HTML rectangle intersection - selector identifies all elements that will be checked for rectangle intersection.
->>
 >>`JSVizHelper.markType.svg` - SVG intersection detection (deals with any shape) - selector should be the svg element itself - note that there is a webkit bug meaning that Safari and Chrome match based on bounding boxes rather than on the actual drawing content.
+>>`JSVizHelper.markType.callback` - The callback function will receive the marking mode and the rectangle for marking.

 >`configuratorTitle` - The title shown when the configurator dialog is shown